vigna/sux-rs/README.md

 Rank/select structures are built on backends implementing the [`Backend`] trait, providing via an associated type the word type, and on the traits above;
-moreover, the strutures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.
+moreover, the structures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.
 The same is true of structures for balanced parentheses.
 All structures [`Deref`] to their backends,